MessageBird Alternatives: A No-Code WhatsApp Alternative to MessageBird and Bird Competitors

 | Pricing model | Usage-based, platform markup, contact bundles, contracts | Flat monthly plan, no usage markup |

-| Per-message platform fee | Around $0.005 per message on top of Meta fees | No platform markup beyond Meta pass-through fees |
+| Platform processing fee | $0.0050 per 1,000 messages, tiered by volume, plus Meta passthrough (reported July 2026) | No platform markup beyond Meta pass-through fees |

 | Entry path | Pay-as-you-go, bundles from tens of thousands of contacts | From $29 a month, send the same day |